 Kitchen Fire Safety

 Kitchen fires are the number one cause of home fires and home injuries.
-With the holiday season quickly approaching, kitchen safety is a priority to keeping yourself, your family, and your home safer from a fire.
+With the holiday season quickly approaching, kitchen fire safety is a priority to keeping yourself, your family, and your home safe.

 Cooking Safety & Prevention Tips